 3.2.
-Recording setup
+Recording Setup

-Video recordings were made at 25 fps using a JVC GR-D23E Mini-DV video camera which has a resolution of 720×576 pixels.
+Video recordings were made at 25 fps using a JVC GR-D23E Mini-DV video camera which has a resolution of 720x576 pixels.
 The video recordings were compressed using a H264 codec.
 Deinterlacing was performed using edge-directed interpolation.

 The camera also records audio using its built-in microphone (2 channels, 48 kHz, 16 bits).
 Since the camera is positioned at some distance from the subject, the signal-to-noise ratio is low.
 In order to record clean audio, a lapel microphone was also used (1 channel, 44.1 kHz, 16 bits).
-The audio recordings were saved directly to a hard disk as uncompressed wav files using the EDIROL UA-25 audio interface.
+The audio recordings were saved directly to a hard disk as uncompressed way files using the EDIROL UA-25 audio interface.

 Thermal recordings were obtained using a VarioCAM Head HiRes 384 camera.
-The thermal images are originally captured with a resolution of 384×288 pixels.
-With such resolution it was hard to distinguish some face structures, which hindered manual annotations, e.g., in terms of the facial component location.
-Therefore, they were subsequently transformed using the software provided by the manufacturer to 576×432 pixels.
-The frame rate is set to 25 fps.
-The temperature resolution of the camera is 0.1 °C. Since the sensor is not cooled, a non-uniformity correction (NUC) process is required to eliminate noise from the recordings.
-This stops the recordings for almost 2 s.
-To prevent any interruption of the recordings, this process was run prior to starting the sessions, which were kept shorter than 3 min.
-Even with this precaution, a noise increment may be observed for sequences longer than 2 min.
-In cases where the elicited reaction was longer than 3 min, the video and the audio recordings were kept until the subject returned to a neutral emotion state.
+The thermal images are originally captured with a resolution of the recordings for almost two seconds.
+To prevent any interruption of the recordings, this process was run prior to starting the sessions, which were kept shorter than 3 minutes.
+Even with this precaution, a noise increment may be observed for sequences longer than 2 minutes.
+In cases where the elicited reaction was longer than 3 minutes, the video and the audio recordings were kept until the subject returned to a neutral emotion state.